Cougar women hope to capture regional title

 People are also reading…

-WNCC’s trek to a regional title will begin Thursday at 2:30 p.m. when they face Northwest College in the quarter finals.
-A win Thursday will move the Cougars into the semifinals on Friday at 4 p.m. against the winner of the McCook Community College and Eastern Wyoming College game.
+WNCC’s trek to a regional title will begin Thursday, March 3 at 2:30 p.m. when they face Northwest College in the quarterfinals.
+A win Thursday will move the Cougars into the semifinals on Friday, March 4 at 4 p.m. against the winner of the McCook Community College and Eastern Wyoming College game.
 That quarterfinal tile will be played Thursday at 12:30 p.m.

 Four teams earned first-round byes into the quarterfinals.
 They included No. 1 seeds WNCC from the South and Casper from the North, along with No. 2 seeds Eastern Wyoming from the North and Trinidad State from the South.

-The other teams had to play a first-round play-in game this past weekend.
-Those first-round playoff games saw games on Saturday with McCook topping Lamar 55-43, LCCC defeating Western Wyoming 70-45, and Northwest beating Central Wyoming 70-49.
+The other teams had to play a first-round play-in game.
+Those first-round playoff games saw games on Saturday, Feb.
+26 with McCook topping Lamar 55-43, LCCC defeating Western Wyoming 70-45, and Northwest beating Central Wyoming 70-49.
 Sunday’s first-round contest saw Otero defeat Northeastern 72-63.

 As the 4th-ranked team in the nation, even a loss could send the Cougars to the national tournament as an at-large team.
 Last year at the national tournament, Region IX sent three schools to nationals as Otero earned the automatic berth and Casper and WNCC earned at-large berths.